History of Jordan: Emirate of Transjordan

-After four centuries of stagnant Ottoman rule (1516–1918), Turkish control over Transjordan came to an end during World War I when the Hashemite Army of the Great Arab Revolt, took over and secured present-day Jordan with the help and support of the region's local Bedouin tribes, Circassians, and Christians.
+After four centuries of stagnant and many times nominal Ottoman rule (1516–1918), Turkish control over Transjordan came to an end during World War I when the Hashemite Army of the Great Arab Revolt, took over and secured present-day Jordan with the help and support of the region's local Bedouin tribes, Circassians, and Christians.
 The revolt was launched by the Hashemites and led by Sharif Hussein of Mecca against the Ottoman Empire.
 The revolt was supported by the Allies of World War I, including Britain and France.
 Sharif Hussein's sons, Faisal and Abdullah, were promised territorial rule in return.

 With the break-up of the Ottoman Empire at the end of World War I, the League of Nations and the occupying powers, Britain and France, redrew the borders of the Middle East.
 Their decisions, most notably the Sykes–Picot Agreement, led to the establishment of the French Mandate for Syria and British Mandate for Palestine.
 The latter included the territory of Transjordan, which had been already allocated to Abdullah approximately a year prior to the finalization of the Mandate document (the Mandate officially introduced in 1923).

 One reason was that the British government had at that point to find a role for Abdullah, after his brother Faisal had lost his control in Syria.
 Jordan had been a "staging area" for Faisal's and the Arab nationalists' attempted takeover of Syria in 1918, which was ultimately defeated by the French.
 Following this, Transjordan was left in a period of interregnum.
 A few months later, Abdullah, the second son of Sharif Hussein, arrived into Transjordan.
 Faisal was subsequently given the role of the king of Iraq and the British made Abdullah emir of the newly created Transjordanian state.
 At first, Abdullah was displeased with the territory given to him, and hoped it was only a temporary allocation, to be replaced by Syria or Palestine.
 Historian Joseph Massad has described the founding of Jordan as a state in 1921 as "a hesitant act by its architects, the British and the Hashemites."

 The Permanent Court of International Justice and an International Court of Arbitration established by the Council of the League of Nations handed down rulings in 1925 which determined that Palestine and Transjordan were newly created successor states of the Ottoman Empire as defined by international law.

 The most serious threats to Emir Abdullah's position in Transjordan were repeated Wahhabi incursions from Najd into southern parts of his territory.
 The emir was powerless to repel those raids by himself, thus the British maintained a military base, with a small air force, at Marka, close to Amman.

 In 1928, Britain officially provided King Abdullah with full autonomy, though the British RAF continued to provide security to the emirate.

 The Emirate of Transjordan had a population of 200,000 in 1920, 225,000 in 1922 and 400,000 (as Kingdom) in 1948.
 Almost half of the population in 1922 (around 103,000) was nomadic.